kiraleos/rvemu/README.md

 A RISC-V emulator, specifically the RV32I base integer instruction set.
 Made entirely to learn how to write an emulator and gain experience with Rust.

-At this moment, this emulator has only been tested on the provided test binaries.
-ALso, only the `exit` syscall is implemented.
+At this moment, this emulator has only been tested on the provided test binaries, but any file compiled for 32bit little-endian risc-v should work.
+Also, only the `exit` syscall is implemented.

 Tests are included in this repo.
 The tests are built from [riscv-tests](https://github.com/riscv/riscv-tests).
 ## Build